jacobcode01/ChurnLabs/README.md

 ### Logged Artifacts
 - MLflow also stores experiment artifacts generated during training.
-- Some of the artifacts logged in this project include confusion matrix & classification reports.
+- Some of the artifacts logged in this project include confusion matrix and classification reports.
 - These artifacts help analyze model behavior and support model selection.

-> [!IMPORTANT]
+> [!NOTE]
 > You can also reset MLflow experiments and remove stored runs for newer ones.
 >
 > To reset MLflow experiments, run this command from the project root directory :